-There is a saying that “you never know everything there is to know about horses”… and over the years at Backcountry Saddle Expeditions that has proven to be correct.
+There is a saying that “you never know everything there is to know about horses”… and over the years at Backcountry Saddles has proven this to be correct.

 It all started when we began to collect young horses that required training, and it always amazed us how many different ideas there were out there.
 Pat Parelli, Monty Roberts, Ray Hunt, Ken Drongal, Carlos Tabernaberri and now me!!!

 Over the last 25 years I’ve taken bits and pieces from all the above trainers and used those ideas that worked (and developed some that didn’t) to train, start, and improve both the young horses and the working stock at Backcountry Saddles.
 Most importantly, I use the older working stock to teach and train the young stock and frequent use by our visiting riders helps to maintain the horses’ behaviour.